Beyond Shadowgate (2024 video game): Development

 Although titled Beyond Shadowgate, the 2024 release is unrelated to the 1993 TurboGrafx-16 game of the same name.
 In the early 1990s, Shadowgate co-creator Dave Marsh had written a script and design document for a sequel, but those materials were largely discarded by the TurboGrafx-16 team.
 The 2024 project draws more directly from Marsh's original vision.

 Development was handled by Zojoi, rights holders to the ICOM properties, in partnership with indie developer GrahfMetal Games.
 GrahfMetal had previously created retro-inspired adventures Spectacle and Infested, themselves homages to the MacVenture style.
 The team aimed to recreate the look and feel of the NES title while expanding its size and complexity.

-A Kickstarter campaign launched February 18th, 2023 was successfully funded within four hours and reached all of its stretch goals.
+A Kickstarter campaign launched in February 2023 was successfully funded with more than US$120,000 and reached all of its stretch goals.

 The soundtrack was composed by Orie Falconer, who had also worked on GrahfMetal's earlier games.

 Reception

-Adventure Game Hotspot gave the game game a 73%, noting the game would appeal to fans of the original but might alienate newer players unfamiliar with old school point-and-click adventures.
+Adventure Game Hotspot gave the game a 73% rating, noting the game would appeal to fans of the original but might alienate newer players unfamiliar with old school point-and-click adventures.

 Kurt Kalata of Harcore Gaming 101 gave the game a positive review, stating the larger game world made the experience much grander than the original and any flaws could be attributed to the game emulating a specific older type of adventure game.

 Stuart Gipp of Retronauts called Beyond Shadowgate "a brilliant adventure game of a unique breed," praising the writing, puzzle design, soundtrack and graphical aesthetic.
 He notes that the game streamlines the gameplay of the original Shadowgate in a way that "eschews frustration and provokes interest."